john-henry/craft-fortrabbit-object-storage-driver/README.md

 ## Configuration

-Configure the storage driver by adding new key named `fortrabbit` to the `storagesConfig` config setting in your **imager.php config file**, with the following configuration:
+Configure the storage driver by adding new key named `fortrabbit` to the `storagesConfig` config setting in your **imager-x.php config file**, with the following configuration:

     'storageConfig' => [
         'fortrabbit' => [